Cobalt-60: Safety

+Radioactive source ^{60}Co, activity 370 kBq (10 uCi).

 Because of the activity of manufactured ^{60}Co sources, their radioactivity can present a severe hazard to humans, and can cause death (potentially in less than an hour from acute exposure).

 After entering a living mammal (such as a human), assuming that the subject does not die shortly after exposure (as may happen in acute exposure incidents), some of the ^{60}Co is excreted in feces.
 The rest is taken up by tissues, mainly the liver, kidneys, and bones, where the prolonged exposure to gamma radiation can cause cancer.
 Over time, the absorbed cobalt is eliminated in urine.

 Steel contamination

 Cobalt is found in steel.
 Uncontrolled disposal of ^{60}Co in scrap metal is responsible for the radioactivity in some iron products.

 Circa 1983, construction was finished of 1700 apartments in Taiwan which were built with steel contaminated with cobalt-60.
 About 10,000 people occupied these buildings during a 9–20 year period.
 On average, these people unknowingly received a radiation dose of 0.4 Sv.
 Some studies have found that this large group did not suffer a higher incidence of cancer mortality, as the linear no-threshold model would predict, but suffered a lower cancer mortality than the general Taiwan public.
 These observations support the radiation hormesis model, however other studies have found health impacts that confound the results.

 In August 2012, Petco recalled several models of steel pet food bowls after US Customs and Border Protection determined that they were emitting low levels of radiation, which was determined to be from ^{60}Co that had contaminated the steel.

 In May 2013, a batch of metal-studded belts sold by online retailer ASOS were confiscated and held in a US radioactive storage facility after testing positive for ^{60}Co.